The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

 Now, this certainly isn’t true for every aspect of life.
 However, when it comes to fish tanks–it’s 100% fact.

-Self-cleaning fish tanks don’t even clean your tank, you still add the water.
-It still makes me chuckle.
+Self-cleaning fish tanks don’t even clean your tank, you still have to change out the water.

 If you’re serious about wanting a fish tank with less maintenance, go bigger, and get yourself a starter kit.
 Your chances of success will be improved 10 fold.